lilcpu/slate/source/index.html.md

 # Introduction

-Welcome to the Lifespan API.
-You can use our API to access Lifespan API endpoints, which can get information on various subscription services, categories, and tools to analyze transaction statements to identify or recommend services to your users.
+<span style="color:#32325D; font-size:28px; font-weight: 400; line-height: 42px;">APIs for <span style="color:#08B7B7; font-weight: 600">driving financial wellness</span> and <span style="color:#08B7B7; font-weight: 600">expanding cards on file</span> in the exploding Subscription Economy</span>

+Lifespan is an end-to-end API for subscription management, discovery, and transactions.
+It's infrastructure that enables your cardholders to view, cancel, and add new subscription services frictionlessly within your web and mobile apps.

 The Lifespan API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
 You can use the Lifespan API in test mode, which does not affect live data.

-## Building User Experience

-You will build a consumer facing user experience directly into your web or mobile application.
-Because you own your application's frontend there are a plethora of implementations that may make sense for your use case.
-We offer a styleguide with suggestions and examples of how you might build your components and the flows that connect them, but ultimately the choice is in your hands of how to best present data and functionality to your users.

-## Security & Privacy
+# Security & Privacy

 Security is paramount at Lifespan.
 As such, our data footprint is kept to an absolute minimum.
 Sensitive data is never stored on Lifespan servers, data is encrypted in transit and any time we need access to sensitive data from your user we __require__ the handshake (and all data to be used on handshake completion) be made explicitly clear to your users.
 Check out the <a href="#">styleguide</a> for examples of security screens and messages.

 We are acutely aware of common attack vectors that threaten the flow of seensitive data such as "Man in the Middle" attacks and IP Spoofing.
 We aim to provide confidence in Lifespan as a participant of any data transfer at all times.
 We only communicate via secure protocols (HTTPS, SSL) and when data is stored on Lifespan servers we take all necessary precautions to ensure that no bad actors have access to personalized data.

 # Authentication